digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 * The legacy’s first name and id (as you might have imagined) will determined by the ``firstName`` and ``id`` parameters.

 * The legacy’s last name with either be the last name of ``this`` or a hyphenated combination of this-other depending on the value of ``isHyphenated``.

+* The legacy should have the amount of money that results from cashing out its parents.

 ``String toString()`` - returns the students full name and student ID